coolOrangeLabs/powerLoadPublic/CmdLets/doc/Get-VaultData.md

 ```

 ### -VaultName
-Defines the Vault name for the connection
+Defines the Vault name for the connection.
+Default is 'Vault'

 ```yaml
 Type: String